eirikb/Netro/Readme.md

 Reverse tunneling in Windows.
-I usually fire up ´ssh -R´ when I need some reverse tunneling, on any platform.
+I usually fire up `ssh -R` when I need some reverse tunneling, on any platform.
 But sometimes I have to tunnel from Windows to Windows, and this is a bit more difficult, as I usually don't have sshd running on Windows servers.
 Netro, a bad play on "Metro" is here to help me and others that must do some quick, dirty and simple tunneling on Windows.